 - 1. Tardy: All late arrivals and early dismissals are considered tardies. - a.
 Late arrival: School starts at 8:30 am.
 All students must be in class at 8:30 am.
 Any student who arrives to class after 8:30 am will acquire a tardy and must have a parent or other responsible adult sign them in at the front office.
 Late arrival may be excused by a doctor's note which must include the student's name, doctor's information and date of service. - b.
 Early dismissal: Any student who is signed out before 3:00 pm will acquire a tardy.
 Early dismissal may be excused by a doctor's note which must include the student's name, doctor's information and date of service.
-(Excused early dismissal includes students sent home by the school health office)

-- i.
-After a student accumulates 6 unexcused tardies, a letter will be mailed home informing the parent/guardian that the student will be required to attend a 10-minute study time in lieu of lunch recess for each unexcused tardy thereafter. - ii.
+(Excused early dismissal includes students sent home by the school health office) - i.
+After a student accumulates 6 unexcused tardies, an email will be sent informing the parent/guardian that the student will be required to attend a 10-minute study time in lieu of lunch recess for each unexcused tardy thereafter. - ii.
 A student who accumulates 6 unexcused tardies will not be considered for perfect attendance. - iii.
 After a student accumulates 10 unexcused tardies, the parent may be required to meet with the principal to attempt to find a solution to the problem. - iv.
-After a student accumulates 18 unexcused tardies, the student will receive 3 points on his/her discipline record and 10-minute study time in lieu of lunch recess for each unexcused tardy thereafter.
-Noah Webster School reserves the right to withdraw a student who has accumulated 18 or more unexcused tardies.
+After a student accumulates 18 unexcused tardies, the student will attend a 10-minute study time in lieu of lunch recess and an after school Extra Learning Opportunity for each unexcused tardy thereafter.